luvnft/bitcoinr/_pages/lucerne.md

 ---
 layout: single
-excerpt: "My second Bitcoin Run in Switzerland took place place in my second favorite ciy here, namely Lucerne.
+excerpt: "My second Bitcoin Run in Switzerland took place in another of my favorite cities in Switzerland, namely Lucerne.
 See my run details and pictures of the best sights in town."
 header:
   video: